MARTIMM/raku-mongodb-driver/README.md

 below will be worked on.
 There are many items shown here, it might be impossible to implement it all.
 By using run_command(), much can be accomplished.
 A lot of the items are using that call to get the information for you.
 Also quite a few items are shown in in more than one place place.
+Removed all internal commands.

 ### Database Management